-49 HHS has chosen not to set a target for this performance measure for 2021 due to policy changes and the unknown impact of the COVID-19 public health emergency.
+44 HHS has chosen not to set a target for this performance measure for 2021 due to policy changes and the unknown impact of the COVID-19 public health emergency.

-reviewed had decreases in error rates.
+The error rate for FY 2020 was, therefore, based on updated review data for six states as well as previous years' data for other states.
+Encouragingly, the improper error rate decreased from 4.85 percent in FY 2019 to 3.36 percent in FY 2020 because five out of the six states that were newly reviewed had decreases in error rates.
 In particular, two states with large programs (and thus more impact) had substantial decreases of more than 13 percent in their state-level error rates.

-ACF chose not to set an improper payment reduction target for FY 2021 and FY2022 given the ongoing COVID-19 public health emergency as it is uncertain when it will be safe to resume conducting onsite Title IV-E Reviews.
-In light of this uncertainty, as well as the unknown impact of the programmatic changes in title IV-E foster care eligibility made by the Family First Prevention Services Act on the improper payment rate, ACF will not report on the improper payment reduction rate in FY 2021 and FY 2022, and the target for FY 2023 will be determined at a later date.
+ACF chose not to set an improper payment reduction target for FY 2021 and FY 2022 given the ongoing COVID-19 public health emergency as it is uncertain when it will be safe to resume conducting onsite Title IV-E Reviews.
+In light of this uncertainty, as well as the unknown impact of the programmatic changes in title IV-E foster care eligibility made by the Family First Prevention Services Act on the improper payment rate, ACF will not report on the improper payment reduction rate in FY 2021 and FY 2022, and the targets for FY 2023 and FY 2024 will be determined at a later date.
 ACF will continue to work with all states to ensure that they have a clear understanding of changes in federal eligibility requirements and are prepared to successfully manage Title IV-E eligibility determinations for their Foster Care programs.